Liam Hemsworth: Early life

-Hemsworth was born in Melbourne, Australia, to Leonie (née van Os), an English teacher, and Craig Hemsworth, a social-services counsellor.
+Hemsworth was born in Melbourne, Australia, to Leonie (née van Os), an author, and Craig Hemsworth, a social-services counsellor.
 He has two older brothers, Chris Hemsworth and Luke Hemsworth, who are also actors.
-His maternal grandfather is a Dutch immigrant, and his other ancestry is English, Irish, Scottish, and German.
+His maternal grandfather is a Dutch immigrant, and his other ancestry is Irish, English, German, and Scottish.
 Hemsworth has said that though there is competition for jobs among them, it is friendly: "We are brothers and we are always competitive, but it is a good thing, it pushes us and we are always happy whenever someone books something."

 When Hemsworth was in year 8 high school, he and his family relocated to Phillip Island, a small Australian island southeast of Melbourne where he spent much of his time there surfing with his brothers.
 In March 2009, Hemsworth moved to the United States to pursue his acting career.
 He and his brother Chris first stayed in the guest house of Chris's manager, William Ward, before renting their own Los Angeles apartment.

 Career

 2007–2010: Career beginnings

 Prior to becoming an actor, Hemsworth laid floors for six months.
 He began to seriously consider following his elder brothers' footsteps in high school by participating in school plays.
 Eventually, Hemsworth retained an agent.
-He attended his first audition at the age of sixteen and began his career in 2007 with guest appearances on the shows Home and Away and McLeod's Daughters.
+He attended his first audition at the age of sixteen and began his career in 2007 with guest appearances on the TV shows Home and Away and McLeod's Daughters.
 The week of 8 July 2007, Hemsworth began filming episodes for Neighbours, an Australian soap opera his brother Luke had previously starred in.
 Hemsworth's character, Josh Taylor, was a recurring character from 2007 to 2008.
 In the show, Josh was an athletic paraplegic who supported and began a relationship with character Bridget Parker after she was paralysed down one side of her body in a car crash.
 In 2008, Hemsworth began acting on the children's television show The Elephant Princess, playing "Marcus", the lead guitarist of the protagonist's band.
 Hemsworth later had roles in the television series Satisfaction and starred in the British film Triangle.
 He also made a brief appearance as an MIT student in the film Knowing.